jojonium/easy-show-downloader/README.md

 ## Running

-This project uses yarn zero-installs, so after you clone the repo you can get started with:
+After you clone the repo you can get started with:

 ```
+$ yarn run install
 $ yarn run build
 $ yarn run start
 ```